We ship Internationally and Australia wide | Phytosanitary Certificates available for international orders.

-Prefers a well-drained soil in an open sunny position, drought and frost resistant.
+It prefers well-drained soil in an open, sunny position and is drought and frost-resistant.

 Pre-treatment of smoke: Recommended for this Species.

 Many members of the Proteaceae are responsive to the pre-treatment of smoke.
 Although germination will often occur without smoke treatment it has proved to be beneficial in reducing the number of days to germination and increasing germination rates in many species.